MuszkaCPP/Jump-o-Wall/README.md

         * added pre-version of colliding objects
         * added PlayerController, PlayerMover, MainPlayer, GameManager
         * added LevelEnder class (2D collider searching for Player entry);
+    * **28.06.2020**:
+        * inheritance and composition changes
+        * alpha version of managing the state of player
+        * added protection for lack of component
+        * added move-up feature